 Relatively low price

 Lacks some functionalities compared to other CRM software

 Pipedrive is a good choice for small ecommerce businesses and CRM first-timers.
 While it may lag behind some other CRM products in terms of features, it makes up for it by offering a simple to use interface.

 Pipedrive has 4 plans, the cheapest of which is the Essential one.
 It costs $12.50 user/month.
 The top features it offers include custom pipelines and stages, calendar and activities view, and custom fields.
 With the basic plan, you also get the opportunity to set performance goals.

 The Enterprise plan is the company’s most expensive offering.
 It has everything that other plans include, plus some perks like a dedicated account manager or enhanced security to protect your data and revenue.
 The price tag for this one is $99/user/month.

 All Pipedrive plans come with a 14-day free trial version.
 Don’t hesitate to test it if you’re not sure whether you want to spend your money on Pipedrive.

 You can expect a great deal of value from Pipedrive.
 Of course, it all depends on which plan you purchased.
 And you should also keep in mind that this client management software hasn’t got as many features as some competitive products.

-The Essential subscription will give you most of the tools you need to manage your leads, build relationships with your clients, and automate your sales.
+The Essential subscription will give you most of the tools you need to manage your leads, build relationships with your clients, and integrate and automate your sales.

 However, it does not include useful features like workflow automation, group emailing, and customizable dashboards.